Preview of Forum Posts

 Reassigning to Dom for exploration.
 Dom, any development for this feature should be done against a stock installation of bbPress 2.x.
 (Actually, something may already exist.
 Look around before you start building too much.)

-#10 Updated by Dominic Giglio almost 7 years ago
+#10 Updated by Dominic Giglio about 9 years ago

 I also agree that 1 and 2 are the ideal scenarios, with my top vote going to 2.
 I am not a fan of popup/lightboxes at all.
 I'm right in the middle of #1386 right now, so I'll start working on this as soon as I get something going there (unless you and Matt think this is more important than that feature).